Political positions of Gennady Zyuganov: Media censorship

 Zyuganov has at various times proposed censorship of foreign films and advertisements, as well as measures that would reduce the amount of television programming showing murder, money and pornography.

 In 1996, legislation was proposed by the Communist Party that would restrict foreign-made entertainment to make up no more than 20 percent of all television programming in Russia.

 Death penalty

 Zyuganov supports the death penalty.
 He called for its return in 2006 and 2010.

 Religion

-Zyuganov is a Christian communist.
 According to Zyuganov, Jesus Christ was the first communist, claiming the Bible may be read through a socialist perspective.
 Zyuganov also stated that Communism does not need to antagonize the Christian Orthodox Church.

 Zyuganov, numerous times, during his 1996 campaign spoke of his appreciation for the Russian Orthodox Church, seeking to earn the vote of religious voters.
 In his first campaign visit to Siberia, Zyuganov proclaimed that he, "like Josef Stalin", had great respect for the Russian Orthodox Church.